An Electrical Trainee's certificate must be renewed every two (2) years.

 You can renew up to 90 days before your training certificate expires.
 Even if you have not completed the required basic trainee classes as your renewal date approaches, you can submit your renewal application and fee to L&I.

 Your certificate will become inactive.
 Inactive status allows you to avoid the late penalty that results from being late.

-You cannot, however, work on any electrical job without an active training certificate on your person.
+You cannot, work on any electrical job without an active training certificate on your person.
 You must complete the required hours of basic trainee classes and your class provider must post your credits to the L&I Trades Education Roster Reporting System before your active training certificate can be issued.

 Basic Trainee Class and instructor applications: